138 Famous Warren Buffett Quotes. Money & Investing Explained

 “It is optimism that is the enemy of the rational buyer.”

 Wall Street has an inherent positive bias on the stocks it is trying to market.
 Buffett suggests that this overly positive bias is detrimental to investing success.
-Always learn on the side of being risk-averse and judge every investment with a critical eye.
+Always learn the side of being risk-averse and judge every investment with a critical eye.

 “Investing is like baseball.
-If you want to score runs, don’t study the scoreboard, study the playing field.”
+If you want to score runs, don’t study the scoreboard; study the playing field.”

 [Related Article: 4 Steps To Building Your Own Warren Buffett Stock Screener]